zhuhaodavid/quante/readme.md

 ham.gdenergy(pauli=False)
 ```

+More usage examples can be found in `README_zh.md` and the `example/` folder, but they are written in Chinese.

 ## Citation

 If you find this toolkit useful for your research, please cite or acknowledge the repository in your work: